 Maintaining Legal Status

 It is your responsibility to maintain your legal status as a J-1 student.
 Your legal J-1 status was conferred upon you at the time of your entry to the United States.
-You presented your DS-2019 and your J-1 visa to the USCIS at the port of entry.
-The USCIS officer stamped your DS-2019 and returned it to you and stamped an I-94 card and gave it to you.
 By signing the DS-2019 and entering into the United States, you agreed to uphold the laws and regulations governing J-1 students in the United States.
 These laws state that you must do the following at all times to maintain your legal status:

 - Attend the school that issued your DS-2019.

 - Report to the Responsible Officer (Center for International Students) for Initial Registration in SEVIS upon arriving at the school.